Root Canal Therapy

 - Swollen and tender gums around the tooth

-How Root Canal Therapy Works
+The Specifics of Root Canal Therapy

 To begin the procedure, Dr. Kovacevic will numb the area around your infected tooth with a local anesthetic.
 He’ll then create an opening in the tooth so he can remove the infected tissue and fill the empty chamber with a special dental resin to guard against further infection.